jscott1277/SitecoreAzureSearchProvider/README.md

 # Sitecore 8.1 Azure Search Provider
-A replacement to the default Lucene search provider in Sitecore 8.1.
-Uses Azure Search instead.
+A new search provider to use in place of the default Lucene search provider in Sitecore 8.1.
+This provider uses Azure Search, which is a cloud based search provider, as opposed to the file based, Lucene search provider.
+See the Issues tab or the Wiki for information on current issues.

 Prerequisites: